djradon/public-notes/prdct.svelto-ecs.md

   - https://www.sebaslab.com/ecs-abstraction-layers-and-modules-encapsulation/

+## Interesting

+- In Gamecraft, all the game logic is written with Svelto.ECS, but the physic is simulated with the DOTS ECS physic library with all the performance benefits that come with it.

 ## Cons

 - The main difference compared to any other Archetype-based model is that Svelto Archetypes are static, meaning that users cannot add or remove components at runtime.
+- components must be structs, and they cannot hold reference type of any kind.
+Or you cannot dynamically add or remove component from any entity at runtime.
+(It means the form/design of an entity is static/immutable.)

+## Resources

+-